SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_sequences.md

 In our specific case, we use sequences to represent actions between two or more objects.

 ## Creating Wifi Object
-This is a very common pattern were an object with a run task is creating another object with its own run task.
+This is a very common pattern where an object with a run task is creating another object with its own run task.
 In this case, inside the constructor, the Wifi also creates the non-tasking SNTP object.
 ![System Object Creates Wifi Object](./drawings/system_creating_wifi_sequence.svg)

 ## Destroying Wifi Object